Byzantine-Tolerant Consensus in GPU-Inspired Shared Memory: Related Work

-Construction of shared memory objects like Byzantine tolerant single writer multi reader (SWMR) registers have been extensively explored \spcolor{over the years}~\cite{CKDISC2021,Malkhi+:DC:2003,hu+:DC:2024}.
+Construction of shared memory objects like Byzantine tolerant single writer multi reader (SWMR) registers have been extensively explored over the years~\cite{CKDISC2021,Malkhi+:DC:2003,hu+:DC:2024}.
 Hu and Toueg have recently proposed implementation of SWMR registers from SWSR registers \cite{hu+:DC:2024} using signatures.
-A new computing paradigm where shared memory objects are protected by fine-grained access policies was introduced by Bessani {\em et al.}~\cite{Bessani+:TPDS:2009}. \spcolor{Their research} highlights the need for byzantine tolerant protocols and objects for shared memory specifically as such solutions have been long prevalent in message passing systems.
-Construction of a shared memory object called Policy-Enforced Augmented Tuple Space (PEATS) is also detailed in \spcolor{their} work. \spcolor{Their} proposed model has proven to have resilience of $n \geq 3f+1$.
+A new computing paradigm where shared memory objects are protected by fine-grained access policies was introduced by Bessani {\em et al.}~\cite{Bessani+:TPDS:2009}.
+Their research highlights the need for byzantine tolerant protocols and objects for shared memory specifically as such solutions have been long prevalent in message passing systems.
+Construction of a shared memory object called Policy-Enforced Augmented Tuple Space (PEATS) is also detailed in their work.
+Their proposed model has a resistance of $n \geq 3f+1$.

 These studies underscore the necessity for Byzantine-tolerant protocols and objects in shared memory systems.
 Note that most research assumes security premises such as Public Key Infrastructure (PKI) or controlled access, which are complex to implement and design.
-We draw inspiration from these works to design a system framework that leverages existing hardware infrastructure to tolerate Byzantine faults.
+We build on these works to design a system framework that leverages existing hardware to tolerate Byzantine faults.